top of page

 Simone :)

-Sydney Naturopath Simone Jeffries
+Experienced Sydney Naturopath Simone Jeffries menopause and perimenopause

 Hi!
 I'm Simone Jeffries.
 I am a naturopath, nutritionist, herbalist and certified wellness coach.
 I am also a foodie and an advocate for a whole food diet.